system76/docs/_articles/dual-booting.md

 ### If Pop!\_OS is installed first

 To dual boot Pop!\_OS alongside another OS install Pop!\_OS first.
 Then once booted into Pop!\_OS use GParted to resize the root partition (the largest partition) to make room for Windows 10 (35GB is the minimum required).
-Resizing the partition will only work if Pop!\_OS is not encrypted and if the OS is encrypted then it will need to be reinstalled with that option not enabled.
+Resizing the partition will only work if Pop!\_OS is not encrypted.
+If the OS is encrypted then it will need to be reinstalled with that option not enabled.

 ![GParted](/images/dual-booting/gparted.png)